HevenTafese/Penetration-Testing-Walkthrough-Hacksudo-Thor/README.md

 The `/etc/shadow` and `/etc/passwd` files were copied to `/tmp` and downloaded to the attacker machine via Meterpreter.
 These two files together provide the system user accounts and password hashes needed for offline cracking.

 Several cracking approaches were attempted.
 John the Ripper identified both hashes as SHA-512crypt with a cost factor of 5,000 iterations.
-A first attempt using `rockyou.txt` was aborted after running for hours without a result — SHA-512crypt's computational cost makes exhaustive dictionary attacks very slow without GPU acceleration.
+A first attempt using `rockyou.txt` was aborted after running for hours without a result.
+SHA-512crypt's computational cost makes exhaustive dictionary attacks very slow without GPU acceleration.
 A second attempt with a custom targeted wordlist built from intelligence gathered during reconnaissance completed quickly but returned no matches.

 CrackStation was tried next as an online rainbow table service, but it returned an unrecognised hash format for both entries.
 This was expected SHA-512crypt adds a unique random salt to each hash before hashing, which means the same password produces a different hash for every account.
 Rainbow tables work by precomputing hashes for known passwords, but a separate table would be required for every possible salt value, making the approach completely impractical against salted hashes.